fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-pdf-files-in-print-format.md

 3. [Export a Dashboard](/exporting-charts/using-fusionexport/installation/export-a-dashboard)

-Using `templateFormat` (which only accepts letters) you can export your PDF files in Print-friendly format. `templateFormat` is a parameter which accepts the PDF format when you export charts.
+Using `templateFormat` you can export your PDF files in Print-friendly format. `templateFormat` is a parameter which accepts the PDF format when you export charts.

 Setting the `templateFormat` for a particular PDF page sets the priority over `templateWidth` and `templateHeight` of the exported file.